Our school was last inspected by Ofsted in September 2012. The overall inspection judgement was outstanding. Here are some quotes from the report

 Ofsted's School Data Dashboard complements the Ofsted school inspection report by providing an analysis of our school's performance over a three-year period

-Our last RE Inspection was in September 2012.
-The inspection stated:
+Our last RE Inspection was in November 2017.
+The report stated:

 - Staff, pupils, parents and governors are proud of this Catholic school and how its diverse community come together in harmony.

 - Collective worship is a strength of the school and pupils are enthusiastic and engaged in a variety of forms of worship that cater for pupils of different ages and experience.